Every student benefits from the right school management system

 There have been many milestones in the growth of education.
 We have moved from an oral tradition to textbooks and from teaching being the privilege of certain communities to seeing it as a tool of social mobilization.
 But one of the key milestones in the history of education has been the introduction of modern technology to the field.

 The introduction of technology has revolutionized education and that has given birth to new modes of education.
 One of these new methods is the way change in how education is imparted for students from kindergarten to 12th grade or standard.
 Commonly known as K-12 education, this is an educational concept that is widely gaining in popularity in countries like United States of America, Canada, and India as well, amongst other countries.
 This kind of educational system is different from the conventional method of teaching and involves an increased focus on communication between teachers and their students in comparison to conventional methodologies.
-Read on and find out more on the K-12 education system and its presence in India.

 The K-12 education is the term used to denote the education imparted in the primary and secondary phases of school life, including K or kindergarten to 12 which stands for the 12th standard or grade.
-As the name denotes, this particular system covers the education from kindergarten till the 12th standard or grade.
+As the name denotes, this particular system covers the education from kindergarten to the 12th standard or grade.
 This education methodology is slowly gaining increasing importance in India, with the government introducing new educational schemes like free compulsory primary education throughout the country.

 K-12 education system includes a higher degree of focus on a teacher to student interactions, with the teacher encouraging question-answer sessions, assignments that would promote interesting learning habits in students, and overall increased engagement in learning from the student.
 It is not enough to depend on rote learning in such a system.